"Scheme-theoretic images" of morphisms of stacks

 The composite morphism $U_i\to T_i$ is quasi-compact, hence admits a scheme-theoretic image $T'_i$.
 The smooth equivalence relation $R_{T_i}:= T_i\times_{\cZ} T_i$ on $T_i$ restricts to a smooth equivalence relation $R_{T'_i}$ on $T'_i$, and the quotient stack $[T_i'/R_{T_i'}]$ is a closed substack of the quotient stack $[T_i/R_{T_i}]$, itself an open substack of $\cZ$.
 The substacks $[T_i'/R_{T_i'}]$ glue together to form a closed substack of $\cZ$, which we define to be the {\em scheme-theoretic image} of $f$.

 Again, it follows from Remark~\ref{rem:scheme-theoretically dominant}~(2)--(5) that this notion is well-defined, independently of the choices of $V$ and the $T_i$ and $U_i$, and that it agrees with Definition~\ref{def:scheme-theoretic image and dominant for schemes} if $\cY$ and $\cZ$ are schemes. \end{defn} Given this definition, the following remarks are an easy consequence of Remark~\ref{rem:scheme-theoretically dominant}. \begin{remark} (1) The morphism $f$ factors through its scheme theoretic image $\cX$, and $\cX$ is the minimal closed substack of $\cZ$ through which $f$ factors.
-The induced morphism $f': \cY \to \cX $ is scheme-theoretically dominant, and also set-theoretically dominant (i.e.\ the induced map $|\cY|\to|\cX|$ has dense image).
+The induced morphism $f': \cY \to \cX $ is scheme-theoretically dominant, and the induced map $|\cY|\to|\cX|$ has dense image.

 (2) The formation of scheme-theoretic images is compatible with arbitrary flat base change.

 (3) The formation of scheme-theoretic images is {\em fpqc} local on the target, so that the condition of being scheme-theoretically dominant, or surjective, may be checked {\em fpqc} locally on the target.